What is tetanus?

 Localized tetanus is the more common form of tetanus that occurs in pets.
 Affected dogs develop muscle rigidity (stiffness) in the limb or muscles closest to the wound.
 In addition to muscle rigidity, muscle tremors may also be seen.
 Localized tetanus can progress to generalized tetanus with time, although this does not always occur.

 Generalized tetanus affects widespread areas of the body.
 Affected animals may walk stiffly, with the tail held up or extended out behind them.
 These animals may become so stiff that they are unable to bend their legs to stand; many develop what is referred to as a 'sawhorse' stance, with all four legs held in rigid extension.

 The muscles of the face are often affected in generalized tetanus.
-Many animals develop elevated third eyelids, a wrinkled forehead due to muscle spasms, and the lips are held back in an expression termed risus sardonicus (from a Latin phrase meaning ‘sinister smile’).
-The jaws are often held rigidly closed, hence tetanus often being referred to as lockjaw.
+Many animals develop elevated third eyelids, a wrinkled forehead due to muscle spasms, and the lips are held back in an expression term “edrisus sardonicus”(Latin for meaning ‘sinister smile’).
+The jaws are often held rigidly closed, hence tetanus is often referred to as lockjaw.
 Affected dogs may unable to swallow, leading to eating difficulties and excessive salivation.